First of all, create a bootable USB (or CD) based on the ISO downloaded from the main Arch Linux website and boot it up.

 Additional packages

-There are additional packages that I tend to install after a base install.
+There are additional packages that I might install after a base install.
 Some of these are related to software development, some are not.

 • Yay (AUR helper, saves a few keypresses for installing packages via AUR)